KGHM Polska Miedź: Integration

 On December 6, 2011, the management boards of KGHM Polska Miedź SA and Quadra FNX Mining Ltd. signed an agreement on the takeover of the Canadian enterprise by KGHM.
 On February 20, 2012, the general meeting of shareholders of Quadra FNX Mining Ltd. accepted the transaction of a friendly takeover of 100% of shares in the company Quadra FNX by KGHM Polska Miedź SA, and on March 5, 2012, the above transaction was closed.

-Since then, Quadra FNX has been operating under the new name of KGHM International Ltd. The transaction value amounted to approximately $2.8 billion.
+Since then, Quadra FNX has been operating under the new name of KGHM International Ltd. The transaction value amounted to approximately $2.9 billion.
 The purchase was financed with funds of KGHM After the acquisition, the size of the combined resource base is 37.4 million tons of copper (fourth largest deposit in the world).
 The combined annual copper production was then 526 thousand tonnes.
-One of the key assets of KGHM International Ltd. is the Sierra Gorda field.
+One of the key assets of KGHM International Ltd. is the Sierra Gorda field in Atacama Desert.
 The deposit is located in Chile and contains 1.3 billion tons of ore rich in copper, gold and molybdenum.
-It was expected that copper mining from Sierra Gorda would start in 2014 and exceed 200,000 tons per year.